yagudinamir/distributed-assembly-system/README.md

-# distbuild
+# Distributed build system.
-Distributed build system.
 The build system receives the build graph and source files as input.
 Build result are executable files and stderr / stdout of running processes